 - Some attendants will wash your windshield and if asked, will check you fluid levels.

-We have complied the top scams and how you can avoid them to be used as helpful advice to keep from getting ripped off at the pump.
+We have complied the top scams in Mexico at the pump and how you can avoid them.
+Here is helpful advice to keep from getting ripped off at the pump.

 First scam at Pemex gas station in Mexico